Welfare queen: Movements for welfare reform and destigmatization

+One downside to this strategy is that it risks perpetuating a false distinction between the deserving and undeserving poor.
+Further, interviews with aid recipients revealed that the stigma of welfare and the welfare queen keeps many people from seeking help when they first need it.
+By the time they do apply for aid, they report being so far in debt that moving out of poverty can seem impossible.

-Research has shown that the ways that welfare was constructed around race and how the residual effects of this formation have affected Black women.
-Specifically, research as shown that people of color, specifically Black people and Hispanic people, have been overrepresented in less generous social programs.
+Research has shown that the ways that welfare was constructed around race and how the residual effects of this formation have affected black women.
+Specifically, research as shown that people of color, specifically black people and Hispanic people, have been overrepresented in less generous social programs.
 This disproportion resulted in their overpopulation in welfare.
-This tendency, coupled with the overrepresentation of Black people in media representation of people on welfare has helped to produce the welfare queen trope.
+This tendency, coupled with the overrepresentation of black people in media representation of people on welfare, has helped to produce the welfare queen trope.
 Lastly, southern states in the 1940s enforced "suitable home" laws which allowed welfare line workers to refuse to provide aid to those who infringed on sexual norms.
-This rule simultaneously reinforced and promoted stereotypes about Black women and denied this group aid.
+This rule simultaneously reinforced and promoted stereotypes about black women and denied this group aid.

-Several academics have been researching the ways that Black women experience welfare.
-Specifically, in the case of the Personal Responsibility Act of 1996, work first programs began to take over welfare.
-Work first programs impact Black women in racialized and gendered ways.
+Scholars have conducted extensive research on the experiences of black women within the welfare system, particularly in the context of the 1996 Personal Responsibility Act.
+Because of the Personal Responsibility Act of 1996, work first programs began to take over welfare.
+Work first programs impact black women in racialized and gendered ways.
 These programs emphasize the need to place employment above all else in order to qualify for support.
 Black women are typically recommended for these programs when applying for welfare due.
-This can be attributed to conscious or conscious bias by government employees who fall into the ideology about Black women being less domestic and more ready for work programs.
-This results in Black women being seen as less likely to succeed in education reform programs or longer-term training programs.
-Essentially, racialized ideas about Black women being lazy, overly sexually active, or as having a drug or alcohol addiction can influence welfare line workers to force this group into work-first programs.
-Studies about this overrepresentation in welfare have led to more research into the ways that welfare can be reformed to better benefit Black women.
+This can be attributed to conscious or unconscious bias by government employees who fall into the ideology about black women being less domestic and more ready for work programs.
+This results in black women being seen as less likely to succeed in education reform programs or longer-term training programs.
+Essentially, racialized ideas about black women being lazy, overly sexually active, or as having a drug or alcohol addiction can influence welfare line workers to force this group into work-first programs.
+Studies about this overrepresentation in welfare have led to more research into the ways that welfare can be reformed to better benefit black women.